Trump's ex-lawyer Cohen would not accept pardon: lawyer

 WASHINGTON (Reuters) - U.S. President Donald Trump’s former lawyer Michael Cohen would not accept a presidential pardon, his attorney said on Wednesday, a day after Cohen pleaded guilty to eight criminal charges and said he acted at the direction of Trump.

-In a round of television interviews, Cohen’s attorney, Lanny Davis, said Trump’s former longtime lawyer saw the wanted no part in what he saw as the president’s abuse of his clemency power.
+In a round of television interviews, Cohen’s attorney, Lanny Davis, said Trump’s former longtime lawyer wanted no part in what he saw as the president’s abuse of his clemency power.
 Cohen also questioned Trump’s loyalty to the United States and saw him as unfit to hold office, Davis added.

 “He will not, and does not want anything from Donald Trump,” Davis told MSNBC.